matssson/zmake/README.md

 Clang-cl specific improvements (also applies for MSVC, but support for that compiler is limited overall):
 -fexceptions -> -EHsc
--O0          -> -Od     // It recognizes -Ofast as -O2 by default, but not -O0.
+-O0          -> -Od     // Clang-cl recognizes -Ofast as -O2 by default, but not -O0.